 Individuals can choose to transfer their existing PPF account with the Post Office or any other bank to the Central Bank.
 It’s also possible to do the opposite.
 One can also transfer their PPF account from one Central Bank branch to another.

 The Government of India revises the interest rate on PPF every quarter.
-The CBI PPF interest rate for the July – September 2020 quarter was 7.1%.
+The CBI PPF interest rate for the year 2023 is 7.1%.

 These monthly interests are added to the principal at the end of each year.
 From thereon, they also earn interest.
 For example, suppose FY2020’s PPF balance stands at Rs.
 2 lakh, and in 2020, such account holder earns Rs.
 20,000 as interest.
 Henceforth, he/she will earn interest on Rs.
 220,000 plus whatever contributions are made in 2021.